gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 The functions are what the plugin user calls to use a plugin.
 They map almost exactly to the plugin API.
-The main difference is that `oe_get_evidence` require the UUID of the plugin as an input parameter.
+The main difference is that `oe_get_evidence` requires the UUID of the plugin as an input parameter.

 ```C
 /**